MattPahuta/github-user-search-app/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Example resource 1](https://web.dev/articles/building/a-theme-switch-component) - I leaned heavily into Adam Argyle's approach to handling the light-dark theme switch component of this app.
+Much of my resulting code draws directly from his solution, with some slight tweaking to align better with this project's particular challenge.
 - [Beautiful focus outlines](https://medienbaecker.com/articles/focus-outlines) - Great article on creating good looking and accessible focus outlines for interactive elements.
 Tried some of the approaches in this project.

 ## Author